T

 restaurant

-A classic theater district restaurant known for its American comfort food and lively atmosphere, often frequented by Broadway actors.
-It's a great spot for a pre- or post-theater dinner.
+A classic theater district restaurant known for its American comfort food and lively atmosphere.
+It's a popular spot for pre- or post-theater dining.

-• Reservations are highly recommended, especially on show nights.
+• Reservations are strongly advised, especially on show nights.

 1. Morning